Diegoarend/Chess/README.md

 Chess API
 ----------------

-This is project has an API to get all the possible moves from a piece(for now just the Knight Piece) in a certain position and also a back-end chess engine made with OOP(in progress).
+This  project has an API to get all the possible moves from a piece(for now just the Knight Piece) in a certain position and also a back-end chess engine made with OOP(in progress).

 Example: To get all the movements of a knight piece in 'D5' just make a get request to '/moves/D5'